taoleechem/biology/README.md

 # biology
-This is established for Interdisciplinary Topics in Biology(click [wiki](https://github.com/taoleechem/biology/wiki) for detail) in spring, 2015
+This is established for Interdisciplinary Topics in Biology([click wiki  for detail](https://github.com/taoleechem/biology/wiki)) in spring, 2015

+Supported by students in this course, especially who are in DII, Kuang Yaming Honors School, Nanjing University.